gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     gen-temp = 300
     gen-seed = 65823

-..  container:: justify

 In addition to the removal the previous 3 lines, add the following lines to *npt-peg-h2o.mdp* to specify the isotropic barostat with imposed pressure of :math:`1~\text{bar}`:

 ..  code-block:: bw